Kborh/kickstarter-Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-  The following conclusion can be drawn based on my analysis of the dataset
+  The following conclusion can be drawn based on my analysis of the dataset:

   1. That the highest number of projects belong to entertainment genre particularly to theatre, music, and film & video category.